 - Peak flow exam — you'll blow quickly and forcefully into a special instrument that measures your output of air

-- Pulmonary function testing (PFTs) — you'll breathe into a machine that records information about the function of your lungs
+- Pulmonary function testing (PFTs) — you'll breathe into a machine that records information about your lung function

 - Bronchoprovocation testing — your doctor will look at lung function after you're exposed to methacholine to stimulate asthma; it can help to confirm asthma in unclear cases

-- Exhaled nitric oxide (a marker of airway inflammation) — this helps monitor asthma control
+- Exhaled nitric oxide — this marks airway inflammation and helps monitor asthma control

-Your doctor may also do some allergy tests.
-The test will help determine if allergies are causing symptoms.
+Your doctor may also do some allergy tests to help determine if allergies are causing your symptoms.
 The test may include skin pricks or blood tests.